fernandogprieto/fernandogprieto/README.md

 <br />

-Hi, I'm Abhishek Naidu, a passionate self-taught Full Stack web developer and a freelance software engineer from India.
+Hi, I'm Fernando Gabriel Prieto, a devoted self-taught Aspirant a Data Analys Learning Engenieer Full Stack web developer and a freelance software engineer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 <!--